cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/insights/advanced/analyst/publish-reports.md

     * If you're publishing a Power BI report, consider adding [row-level security](/fabric/security/service-admin-row-level-security) to it if you want viewers to only see a subset of the data that is applicable to them.

 * **Card Title**: Choose a concise and descriptive title for your report.
-This can’t be empty and must be less than 100 characters.
+This can’t be empty and must be fewer than 100 characters.

 * **Publisher Name**: Keep your name or update it to reflect the entity publishing the report.
-This can’t be empty and must be less than 100 characters.
+This can’t be empty and must be fewer than 100 characters.

 * **Description**: Write a summary of the report's content and its relevance to the target audience.
-This can’t be empty and must be less than 500 characters.
+This can’t be empty and must be fewer than 500 characters.

 Ensure this content looks accurate by reviewing the preview on the right side of the page.

 Here's an example:

 Let's say you want to publish your Hybrid workplace dashboard.
 This dashboard is saved to your Power BI workspace and has already been shared with your desired audience.
-It does not have row-level security implemented, so recipients see all the data in the report.
+It doesn't have row-level security implemented, so recipients see all the data in the report.
 You can create your card like the one below and publish it under your team name, HR Analytics, rather than using your own name as publisher.
-You can see how this card will look when it’s published to  your recipients with the Preview.
+You can see how this card looks when it’s published to  your recipients with the Preview.

 :::image type="content" source="../images/publish-reports-create-card.png" alt-text="Screenshot that shows the create card page.":::